Scatter Garden Names and Bios

 Alicia was born August 5, 1956 in Wurzburg, Germany to Adrienne Raines Hilley and Col. William Wofford Hilley.
 She grew up moving around (as military families do) and settled permanently in Greenville in the early 1970’s.

 Alicia’s … read more.

 Dick James, a pioneer in lawyer advertising, died on January 13, 2019.
-A memorial service will be held on Thursday, January 24 at 2:00 pm at the Greenville Unitarian Universalist Fellowship, 1135 State Park Road, Greenville, SC 29609.
-Born on July 9, 1937 in Gaffney, … read more.
+A memorial service was held on Thursday, January 24 at 2:00 pm at the Greenville Unitarian Universalist Fellowship.
+Born on July 9, 1937 in Gaffney, South Carolina, he was the son of the … read more.

 Alan Henry Johnstone; poet, marathon runner, teacher, father, husband, friend; died on Sunday afternoon at McCall Hospice House after a lengthy, albeit courageous battle with Huntington’s Disease.
 He would’ve celebrated his 62nd birthday on September 29, 2014.

 Born in Greenville, SC to Thomas Kennerly Johnstone Jr. … read more.

 Brenda J. Kelley, age 60, of Greenville, SC, died July 7, 2012 at home.
 She was born in Chattanooga, TN December 18, 1951.
 She was a homemaker and business owner, and was especially proud of Hannah’s Gift Shop.
 She was a member of Greenville Unitarian … read more.